yahye-mohamed101/Social-Network/README.md

   - Please refer to this link for my license.
 [MIT License](https://github.com/yahye-mohamed101/Social-Network?tab=MIT-1-ov-file)

 ## Credits
-- Starter code provided by the University of Minnesota Web Development BootCamp.
 - Mongoose was used for database modeling and queries.
 - Express was used for building the RESTful API.